ppodgorsek/docker-robot-framework/README.md

 * `SCREEN_HEIGHT` (default: 1080)
 * `SCREEN_WIDTH` (default: 1920)

+### Changing the container tests and results directories

+It is possible to tell the container to use a different directory for reading from tests and outputting results.
+This is useful for things that automatically inject volumes into containers in certain spots.
+To change the defaults set the following environment variables:

+* `ROBOT_OUTPUT_DIR` (default: /opt/robotframework/reports)
+* `ROBOT_TESTS_DIR` (default: /opt/robotframework/tests)

 ### Parallelisation

 It is possible to parallelise the execution of your test suites.
 Simply define the `ROBOT_THREADS` environment variable, for example: